aqlaboratory/proteinnet/README.md

 * No standardized splits for training, validation, and test sets.
 This is a delicate process for protein sequences, as further explained here.
 The standard clustering provided by the PDB is not appropriate for machine learning purposes.

 ### Download
 | All | CASP7 | CASP8 | CASP9 | CASP10 | CASP11 | CASP12 |
 | --- | --- | --- | --- | --- | --- | --- |
 | Text-Based | Text-Based | Text-Based | Text-Based | Text-Based | Text-Based | Text-Based |
 | TF Records | TF Records | TF Records | TF Records | TF Records | TF Records | TF Records |

 ### Documentation
 * Contents overview
 * File formats
 * Data split methodology
 * FAQ

 ### Citation
 Please cite the forthcoming preprint on ProteinNet when it becomes available.

+### Acknowledgements
+Construction of this data set consumed millions of compute hours and was possible thanks to the generous support of the [Research Computing](https://rc.hms.harvard.edu) group at [Harvard Medical School](https://hms.harvard.edu).